 (2) for irrigation;

 (3) for agricultural, commercial, or industrial water supply;

-"Well" means an excavation that is drilled, cored, bored, washed, driven, dug, jetted, or otherwise constructed if the excavation is intended for the location, diversion, artificial recharge, or acquisition of groundwater.
-Well includes monitoring wells, drive point wells, and dewatering wells.
+"Well" means an excavation that is drilled, cored, bored, washed, driven, dug, jetted, or otherwise constructed if the excavation is intended for the location, diversion, artificial recharge, monitoring, testing, remediation, or acquisition of groundwater.
+Well includes environmental wells, drive point wells, and dewatering wells.
 "Well" does not include:

 (1) an excavation by backhoe, or otherwise for temporary dewatering of groundwater for nonpotable use during construction, if the depth of the excavation is 25 feet or less;